 To gain insights on hosts’ responses to exposure to HPAI H5Nx, we investigated H5 seroprevalence in individuals sampled in proximity to ongoing outbreaks.

 We visited Steeple Jason (north-west of the archipelago) in January 2024, approximately two months after the first cases were reported on the island (Figure 1).
 Albatrosses, rockhopper penguins, and, to a lesser extent, skuas were found dead during this outbreak.
 The other species present on the island did not show signs of HPAI.
-In basal predators, H5 seroprevalences in adults remained below 7 [0, 32] % (Extended Data Figure 2); in particular, despite high mortality and confirmed cases being reported in this albatrosses23, none of the 30 adults and 30 chicks was seropositive for H5 (Figure 4).
+In meso predators, H5 seroprevalences in adults remained below 7 [0, 32] % (Extended Data Figure 2); in particular, despite high mortality and confirmed cases being reported in this albatross colony23, none of the 30 adults and 30 chicks was seropositive for H5 (Figure 4).
 Almost all the sampled apex predator individuals (44/50) were seropositive for H5 despite no (striated caracaras) to low (skuas) mortality being reported in these species.
-Among the six remaining, one adult skua and three striated caracara chicks were seropositive for AIVs only, two striated caracara chicks were seronegative for both.
+Among the six H5 seronegative individuals, one adult skua and three striated caracara chicks were seropositive for AIVs only, while two striated caracara chicks were seronegative for both.
 Both species were seen scavenging on carrion in albatross colonies affected by H5N1 HPAI (Extended Data Figure 5).